 2008 – 2012

 Engagements for Ms. Coffland in 2015 include appearing as alto soloist in Handel’s Dixit Dominus and Stacy Garrop’s Terra Nostra: Part II with the SF Choral Society, and debuting with Festival Opera as the Dryad in Ariadne auf Naxos.
+She will also appear as a guest artist at the Irene Dalis Memorial Concert in May 2015.
 In 2014, Ms. Coffland debuted with the Juneau Symphony, toured in recital with guitarist, Aaron Larget-Capland, premiered as a soloist with the SF Choral Society and the with the widely acclaimed chamber group, Ensemble SF.

 Recent performances for Ms. Coffland included soloist in Mozart’s Coronation Mass with the Sacramento Philharmonic and a recital on the 405 Shrader concert series in San Francisco, both in Spring of 2013.
 In May, Ms. Coffland sang the role of Carmen in concert with the Diablo Symphony, and performed as a soloist at the Firehouse Theater in Pleasanton with Livermore Opera.
 Previous 2012-13 engagements included the role of Nicklausse/Muse for West Bay Opera, the role of Flora (La traviata) for Livermore Opera, and a solo recital she presented in Kansas City.